djaus2/EFBlazorBasics/README.md

 - Round

 A Helper volunteers for an activity.
-An Activity has a Round and a nullable Helper (no Helper has volunteered).
+An Activity has Task, a Round and a nullable Helper (no Helper has volunteered).

-When the page is opened, a call is made to get the current entity lists.
+When the page is opened, or refreshed, a call is made to get the Activitys list.
 If the Activitys is empty, a call is made to generate the data.
 This is done via a Json string deserialization and saved to the database.
-Before that, if there are any threads still in the database then those records are deleted.
+> Before that, if there are any threads still in the database then those records are deleted.
 Also the table Id seeds are zeroed.

+The three lists are then loaded.

 There are buttons on the page to delete items.